conradakunga/Blog/_posts/2025-01-22-fluent-assertions-a-pragmatic-roadmap-to-what-next.md

     - FluentAssertions
 ---

-So, in a [past post]({%  post_url 2025-01-16-there-be-dragons-fluentassertions-8-new-licensing %}), I covered the debacle around the recent change in the [FluentAssertions](https://fluentassertions.com/) library.
-But the hawk-eyed among you noticed that despite being a [huge]({% post_url 2025-01-18-evaluating-multiple-test-assertions-at-once-with-fluentassertions %}) [proponent]({% post_url 2021-07-25-better-assertion-testing-with-fluentassertions %}) of the library, **I did not, in fact, say what I intended to do about the situation** and emailed me to ask.
+So, in a [previous post]({%  post_url 2025-01-16-there-be-dragons-fluentassertions-8-new-licensing %}), I covered the debacle around the recent change in the [FluentAssertions](https://fluentassertions.com/) library.
+But the hawk-eyed among you noticed that, despite being a [huge]({% post_url 2025-01-18-evaluating-multiple-test-assertions-at-once-with-fluentassertions %}) [proponent]({% post_url 2021-07-25-better-assertion-testing-with-fluentassertions %}) of the library, **I did not, in fact, say what I intended to do about the situation** and emailed me to ask.

 My thoughts are as follows:

 I want to start by gratefully **thanking the library's authors**, led by [Dennis Doomen](https://twitter.com/ddoomen) and [Jonas Nyrup](https://github.com/jnyrup).
-It is a first-class library with [excellent documentation](https://fluentassertions.com/introduction) I have used for many years.
+It is a first-class library with [excellent documentation](https://fluentassertions.com/introduction) that I have used for many years.

 I first ran into it when I found myself working with two sets of projects - some that had their tests written in [xUnit](https://xunit.net/) and the others written in [NUnit](https://nunit.org/).
 In case you have yet to use either, they have unique ways of asserting, which are **similar** but **different**.